cilium/cilium/Documentation/contributing.rst

 ::

-    $ make tests
+    $ make unit-tests

 ..
 Warning::

- Make tests executes envoy tests.
-This can sometimes cause the developer VM to run out of memory.
+ Running envoy unit tests  can sometimes cause the developer VM to run out of memory.
 This pressure can be alleviated by shutting down the bazel caching daemon left by these tests.
 Run ``(cd envoy; bazel shutdown)`` after a build to do this.

 Testing individual packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~